ilielucianno/office-network-infrastructure/PENDING-TASKS.md

 - All passwords for encryption and critical systems are stored in Standard Notes (master password protected)
 - Backup server (Intel N100) is available for disaster recovery testing
 - Offsite backup (Google Drive) is planned for Q3 2026
+- GDPR Art.
+30 (Records of Processing) is the responsibility of the accounting/HR department, not IT

 ---